YASO: A Targeted Sentiment Analysis Evaluation Dataset for Open-Domain Reviews: Analysis

 [0]{\columnTitle{L}} [0]{\columnTitle{R}}

-\paragraph{What are the differences from \semEvalOneFourName?} \tableRef{tab:comparison_to_gold} compares the collected clusters for the sentences sampled from \semEvalOneFourName, to the annotations provided within that dataset.
-For this comparison, the \semEvalOneFourName "neutral" annotations were considered as "none" sentiment labels, since they refer to terms that have no sentiment expressed towards them.
-The comparison was performed by pairing each cluster, based solely on its span, with overlapping \semEvalOneFourName annotations (when such annotations existed) and comparing the corresponding sentiments within each pair.
-In most cases, the sentiments were the same.

-Notably, a significant number of clusters is exclusively present in YASO -- it does not overlap any \semEvalOneFourName annotation.
-Manually analysing such clusters, a few were identified as annotation errors, and the others were observed to belong to one of the following categories: (i) \entityCategoryName, such as company names; (ii) \productCategoryName terms like \emph{computer} or \emph{restaurant}; (iii) \otherCategoryName terms that are not product aspect, such as \emph{decision} in \sentenceQuote{I think that was a great decision to buy}; (iv) \indirectCategoryName references, including pronouns, such as \emph{It} in \sentenceQuote{It was delicious and large!}.
-This difference is expected as such terms are by definition excluded from \semEvalOneFourName.
-In contrast, they are included in YASO since by design it includes all spans people consider as having a sentiment.
-This makes YASO more complete, while enabling those interested to discard terms as needed for downstream applications.
+\tableRef{tab:comparison_to_gold} further shows many clusters are exclusively present in \YasoName~-- they do not overlap any \semEvalOneFourName annotation.
+A manual analysis of such clusters revealed only a few were annotation errors (see \tableRef{tab:comparison_to_gold_exclusive_ours}).
+The others were of one of these categories: (i) \entityCategoryName, such as company/restaurant names; (ii) \productCategoryName terms like \emph{computer} or \emph{restaurant}; (iii) \otherCategoryName terms that are not product aspect, such as \targetTermExample{decision} in \sentenceQuote{I think that was a great \targetTermExample{decision} to buy}; (iv) \indirectCategoryName references, including pronouns, such as \targetTermExample{It} in \sentenceQuote{\targetTermExample{It} was delicious!}.
+This difference is expected as such terms are by construction excluded from \semEvalOneFourName.
+In contrast, they are included in \YasoName since by design it includes all spans people consider as having a sentiment.
+This makes \YasoName more complete, while enabling those interested to discard terms as needed for downstream applications.
 The per-domain frequency of each category, along with additional examples, is given in \tableRef{tab:comparison_to_gold_exclusive_ours}.

-A similar analysis performed on the $20$ target that were exclusively found in \semEvalOneFourName (i.e. not paired with any of the clusters), showed that $8$ cases were annotation errors.
-Three were due to complex expressions with an implicit or unclear sentiment.
-For example, in \sentenceQuote{Yes, they're a bit more expensive then typical, but then again, so is their food.}, the sentiment of \emph{food} is unclear (and labeled as positive in \SemEvalShortName).
-The rest of the \semEvalOneFourName errors were due to wrong target/sentiment labels.
-From the other $12$ labels not paired with any cluster, three were YASO annotation errors, and the others were annotated but with low-confidence.
+A similar analysis performed on the $20$ targets that were exclusively found in \semEvalOneFourName (i.e., not paired with any of the \YasoName clusters), showed that $8$ cases were \semEvalOneFourName annotation errors, some due to complex expressions with an implicit or unclear sentiment.
+For example, in \sentenceQuote{They're a bit more expensive then typical, but then again, so is their \targetTermExample{food}.}, the sentiment of \targetTermExample{food} is unclear (and labeled as positive in \semEvalOneFourName).
+From the other $12$ cases not paired with any cluster, three were \YasoName annotation errors (i.e. not found through our annotation scheme), and the rest were annotated but with low-confidence.